openedx/paragon/www/README.md

     and your theme will automatically get picked up during the build.

+## Feature Flags
+In some scenarios, it is helpful to put your changes to the Paragon documentation site behind a feature flag so that you have more control over how a particular feature or change is rolled out more broadly.

+### Configuring feature flags
+To configure feature flags for the documentation site, see the file `src/config.js` for instructions.

+### Enabling a feature flag
+A feature flag may be enabled in two ways:
+1. Environment variable.
+This will allow you to persist the state of a feature flag at build time, with no way to disable it.
+2. Query parameter.
+Adding `?feature=` to the URL as a query parameter, you can temporarily enable one or more features.

 ## A note about .mdx files

 MDX is a flavor of Markdown that affords writing JSX directly inside markdown files.
 For more information visit the website: [https://mdxjs.com/](https://mdxjs.com/).